Overview of TradeStation fees and charges

-Tradestation does apply an inactivity fee and it is $50 USD per year if less than 2000 USD on balance or less than 5 trades per year..
+TradeStation does apply an inactivity fee and it is $50 per year if balance <$2,000 or if less than 5 trades per year.
 This means that you need to be strategic about your trading activity to avoid getting charged after a longer time of no trade.
-The fact that Tradestation charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.
+The fact that TradeStation charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.

 |Inactivity fee||$50 per year if balance <$2,000 or if less than 5 trades per year||No inactivity fee||No inactivity fee|